Fitness Center renamed for philanthropist’s generous gift to YMCA

 The YMCA renamed its fitness center to recognize the Scarpa’s gift of $100,000 to purchase state-of-the-art equipment to meet the changing needs of the Y members.

 During the spring of 2020, while the facility was temporarily closed, the staff shifted focus to providing community services such as food distribution, virtual learning support for students, wellness checks and, live stream classes.
-Now That the YMCA is back in service, members of the community are invited to come and make our new state-of-the-art equipment part of their fitness routine.
+Now That the YMCA is back in service, members of the community are encouraged to make the new state-of-the-art equipment part of their fitness routine.

 “Thanks to John and Jana Scarpa, our fitness center has all new, upgraded cardio equipment, such as treadmills, elliptical trainers, and various bikes," said YMCA CEO George Steinbronn.
 "Some pieces are unique to our area, especially those for kids."